 If this happens, your credit score will take a deep dive.

-3. You’ve got a bunch of unpaid parking tickets – There’s nothing worse than coming back to your car and finding a ticket on the windshield.
-It’s tempting to throw it on the ground and drive off, or toss it in the backseat and forget about it, but don’t.
+It’s tempting to throw it on the ground and drive off, or toss it in the back seat and forget about it, but don’t.

 So, regardless of how annoying they are, be sure to pay your parking tickets before the due date.